goabout/kustomize-sopssecretgenerator/README.md

 * [barlik/kustomize-sops](https://github.com/barlik/kustomize-sops)
 * [sopsencodedsecrets](https://github.com/monopole/sopsencodedsecrets)

 Most of these projects are in constant development.
-I invite you to pick the project that best fits your goals.
+I invite you to check them out and pick the project that best fits your goals.

 Credit goes to [Seth Pollack](https://github.com/sethpollack) for the [Kustomize Secret Generator Plugins KEP](https://github.com/kubernetes/enhancements/blob/master/keps/sig-cli/kustomize-secret-generator-plugins.md) and subsequent implementation that made this possible.